16 Indoor Team Building Activities

 4. Indoor Scavenger Hunt

-Scavenger hunts are fun, dynamic, and original.
+Scavenger hunts are fun activities for employees indoors.
 Some teams create their own rules for Scavenger Hunts, and this certainly helps to improve team bonding.

 This game can be played inside medium-sized parts of offices, such as the conference room.